lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 .. image:: ./images/webapp-explore-after-docker.jpg

-In our case, we had 4 short street videos with about 1000 frames each in the bucket and selected 50 frames from it.
+In our case, we had 4 short street videos with about 1000 frames each in our cloud storage bucket and selected 50 frames from it.
 Now you can analyze your dataset in the embedding and metadata view of the Lightly Platform, subsample it further, or export it for labeling.
 In our case we come to the conclusion that the raw data